 - Seed Spacing & Thinning Spacing.
 You may plant your seeds initially six inches apart, then later thin to twelve inches.
 You will always plant more seeds than you need plants since not every seed will germinate.

 - Month to Direct Sow.
 This will be dependent on your growing region.
 For example, in the Northeastern United States, you can start basil seeds in May or June, but in the south, they may start the same basil herbs from seed in March or April.

 - Mature Size of the Herb Plant.
 This is important when planning the final layout of your herb garden.

-- Other germination instructions – such as number or days it takes for seedlings to emerge or if the seed needs to be started in a certain temperature.
+- Other germination instructions – such as the number of days it takes for seedlings to emerge or if the seed needs to be started in a certain temperature.
 Only worry about this if it’s mentioned on the seed packet.